Last Updated on February 12, 2024 by Louise Carter

 Even though most retainers are for overnight wear, consider occasionally wearing a retainer by day.
 You may experience issues from not wearing your retainer enough, but it’s rare for it to be worn too much.

 The primary purpose of this exercise is to get your mouth used to the retainer.

 This is imperative when you’re initially fitted for the mouthpiece.
-It may feel strange and uncomfortable to wear the retainer.
-If so, your mouth may instinctively reject it.
+Wearing the retainer may feel strange and uncomfortable, and your mouth may instinctively reject it.

 Pop in the retainer when passive, just as you would be during sleep.

 Try it for the hour or so before bed when you’re unwinding, simply reading a book or watching TV, or during a workout where you’ll not be focused on the retainer.

 You can’t wear a retainer 24/7, as you risk damaging it if you wear it while eating, drinking, or brushing your teeth.
 Your retainer will also need to be cleaned.
 The more you wear it, the more natural it’ll feel.

 If your retainer is bone dry, it’ll become increasingly uncomfortable in your mouth.